MRD Testing - An Insight

 Conclusion:

 MRD or minimal residual disease are the remnants of cancer already treated.
 It might remain after the initial treatment.
 MRD testing is done to identify the treatment efficacy and plan further treatment options.
-PCR, flow cytometry, etc can do this testing.
+PCR, flow cytometry, etc. can be incorporated to do this testing.

 Ask your health query to a doctor online